lemmatheultimate/weblog/2012/07/finite-isomorphic-types.md

 El (S `→ T) = El S → El T
 ```

+## Type Coercion

+Now that we have a good looking type, we should begin thinking about how we will provably cross the chasm between two isomorphic types.
+As mentioned earlier, isomorphism occurs when it exists between objects in the category of sets.
+We can use this as inspiration for our plan to convert values.
+Namely, we will have one function that injects values of `Type n` into their corresponding `Fin n` (the type of finite sets), and another function which brings a `Fin n` back to the world of `Type n`'s.
+It's worth noting that when writing these functions we get to reuse the technique of sharing our implicit `n` in the type signature without any other explicit proof that a `Type` and `Fin` are somehow related.

+Another [un]intended side effect is that once such a bijection between types and finite sets has been established, we can reuse any (and there are many) functions previously defined for `Fin`!

 ### TODOS
 * expand to dependencies
 * link to copumpinks stackoverflow answer